openprivacytech/community/mentorship/gsod/2023/README.md

 # Google Season of Docs 2023

-### PROPOSAL TITLE - Update OpenPrivacyTech Contributor Guide, Documentations and Technical Contents.
+### Update OpenPrivacyTech Contributor Guide, Documentations and Technical Contents.

 _Your proposal title should be short and specific.
 “Update ORGNAME Contributor Guide” is a good proposal title.
 “Documentation Improvements” is too vague; “Update Sections 5,7,23,99 of Contributor Guide, Create FAQ, and Create Style Guide” is too long._